 Nissan is recalling certain 2004 - 2010 Titan, Armada, & QX56 vehicles.
-Also included are 2005 - 2010 Frontier, Xterra, and Pathfinder vehicles for faulty front and/or rear suspension lower control arms in the vehicle's suspension systems.
+Also included are 2005 - 2010 Frontier, Xterra, and Pathfinder vehicles for faulty front and/or rear lower control arms in the vehicle's suspension systems.
 According to the automaker, the problem lies in the control arm's attaching point to the vehicle's chassis.
 These are called "Cylindrical Collars" and they are welded to the control arm.
-During the manufacturing process, some control arms may contain welds that do not meet Nissan's strength specifications, resulting in the collars possibly separating from the control arm/s.
+During the manufacturing process, some collars may contain welds that do not meet Nissan's strength specifications, resulting in the collars possibly separating from the control arm/s.
 Should this happen, the vehicle handling might possibly diminish to the degree that a crash could occur.

 The wiring for the air bag system and front seat belts is routed through the rear doors.
 The wires may break from bending, due to the opening and closing of the rear doors.
 If wires break, and short circuit, the seat belt pretensioner may deploy and make the seat belt unusable.
 It's possible the wires could break and cause the front air bags not to deploy in a crash, increasing the risk of injury.
-Dealers will replace the wire harness cover with a different type, and reroute the harness.
-The recall began February 19, 2007.

 On vehicles with a column shifter, the shift lever may have been damaged during assembly.
 Over time, the lever may fail and not be secure in the park position.
 This could result in the vehicle rolling unintentionally, increasing the risk of injury or a crash.